juliaalencarb/redux-todo-app/README.md

 - `npm install`
 - `npm run dev`

-This repo contains the completed code for the React Props lecture
+This repo contains the complete code for the React File Structure & Props lecture